 Here we should update critical assemblies directed toward weapons, and, in principle, toward fast reactors.
 The Flattop machine in Kiva 2, a replacement for Topsy, had spherical components instead of a core and reflector made up of blocks.
-It first operated with a highly enriched uranium core in 1958, and with a U core two years later (as for Topsy, a plutonium core also was available).
-Shortly afterward, a bare U assembly was set up on Jezebel, rounding out the triumvirate of fissile metal assemblies, unreflected and in thick uranium.
+It first operated with a highly enriched uranium core in 1958, and with a uranium-233 core two years later (as for Topsy, a plutonium core also was available).
+Shortly afterward, a bare uranium-233 assembly was set up on Jezebel, rounding out the triumvirate of fissile metal assemblies, unreflected and in thick uranium.

-As contrasted with enriched uranium and nickel-coated plutonium, U components were awkward to handle because of intense gamma radiation arising from U impurity.
+As contrasted with enriched uranium and nickel-coated plutonium, uranium-233 components were awkward to handle because of intense gamma radiation arising from uranium-232 impurity.
 As a result, Jezebel components of this material were retired after a cursory, but adequate survey.
 The smaller Flattop core is somewhat easier to handle without significant exposure, so it has been retained.

 At this stage, the monumental Rover test series was under way at Nevada, having started with Kiwi-A high-temperature operation in mid-1959.
-Thereafter, there were twelve other operational tests through 1968, identified in Appendix D. The role of Group N-2 in preparation for each of these tests and neutronic analysis afterward was both arduous and rewarding, an experience certainly shared with the other Rover participants.
+Thereafter, there were twelve other operational tests through 1968, identified in Appendix D. The part of Group N-2 in preparation for each of these tests and neutronic analysis afterward was both arduous and rewarding, an experience certainly shared with the other Rover participants.

 These Nevada tests, on which our attention focused, are summarized in Appendix D and discussed further in the following paragraphs.
-In the first series, called Kiwi-A, an axial $D_2O$ island conserved enriched uranium and made possible "proof-of-principle" tests at a power of about 100 MW.
+In the first series, called Kiwi-A, an axial D2O island conserved enriched uranium and made possible "proof-of-principle" tests at a power of about 100 MW.
 The fuel elements, graphite loaded with uranium carbide, were distributed in a graphite matrix.
-Although contributing to early testing, both island and gaseous-hydrogen coolant were inappropriate for a flyable system.
-Severe erosion in the first test was reduced in the next two by niobium liners in the hydrogen flow channels.
+Although contributing to early testing, both island and gaseous hydrogen coolant were inappropriate for a flyable system.